-D. Submitted Suisun Marsh Essential Fish Screen competitive grant proposal for \$454K dollars
+G. Received \$454k Suisun Marsh Essential Fish Screen competitive grant

-In December 2019, SRCD submitted a competitive proposal for \$454K to the San Francisco Bay Restoration Authority (Measure AA) entitled "Wetlands without Water?
+In the fall of 2020, SRCD was awarded a competitive grant proposal by the San Francisco Bay Restoration Authority (Measure AA) entitled "Wetlands without Water?
 Rehabilitating the Essential Fish Screens of Suisun Marsh for Habitat Resiliency."
 The Restoration Authority was established in 2008 and funded in 2016 under Measure AA to apply a parcel tax in Bay Area counties providing funds to protect, restore, or enhance San Francisco Bay and its habitats.
-This project proposal identified a critical need for renovating the essential fish screens (EFS) of Suisun Marsh that allows diversion of water for wetland management along Montezuma Slough while protecting endangered fish from entrainment.
-In the spring of 2020, the staff recommended the proposal for approval and funding by the Authority Board.
-SRCD, in partnership with Ducks Unlimited, will complete a plan for renovating the 14 EFS installed in the 1990s that have outlived their useful life and are in various states of disrepair.
-The project will include upgrading antiquated solar systems currently powering 6 fish screens, improving EFS maintenance capacity, repairing the Worthington EFS (#634) to test the best renovation methods, and developing a comprehensive blueprint plan with detailed cost estimates required to fix the other 13 EFS systems before they fail.
-A follow-up proposal will be submitted to request the funds to undertake the other 13 EFS renovation projects in the next cycle of Restoration Authority funding.
+This project identified a critical need for renovating the essential fish screens (EFS) of Suisun Marsh that allows diversion of water for wetland management along Montezuma Slough while protecting endangered fish from entrainment.
+I in partnership with Ducks Unlimited, SRCD will complete a plan for renovating the 14 EFS installed in the early 1990s that have outlived their useful life and are in various states of disrepair.
+The project will include upgrading antiquated solar systems currently powering 6 remote fish screens, improving EFS maintenance capacity, repairing the Worthington EFS (#634) to test the best renovation methods and modern materials, and developing a comprehensive blueprint plan with detailed cost estimates required to fix the remaining 13 EFS systems.
+A follow-up proposal will be submitted to request the funds to undertake the other 13 EFS renovation projects in the next cycle of Restoration Authority funding in 2021.